 St. Paul’s is proud to have won the coveted Bishop’s Cup in 2018 when it led the Diocese of Atlanta in fundraising with over $10,000 raised.

-Contact Norma Young to volunteer to serve at the Food Pantry.
+Contact Norma Young to volunteer to serve on the Food Ministry.

 F.L Stanton Girls Mentoring Program